 The SON student lounge is located on the 4th floor (T441), near the coffee cart.
-A code is required for access and will be provided to students at orientation.
+A code is required for access and will be provided to students at orientation or you may contact your Graduate Program Advisor.
 The lounge includes a kitchenette area, a printer for student use and mailboxes.